Vladimir Malaniuk: Chess opening theory

 Malaniuk has been credited with an important contribution to chess opening theory.
 Along with Sergey Dolmatov, Mikhail Gurevich and Evgeny Bareev, his faithful adherence to the Leningrad Dutch Defence (described as a hybrid of the Dutch and the King's Indian) helped shape a dynamic new approach to the system in the 1980s and this led to a dramatic resurgence of interest.
 That it affords black the opportunity to unbalance the position and fight for the full point is probably its main attraction.
 The system has since become a popular choice for players at all levels, following the publication of a number of books and theoretical guides.
 His own book on the opening (co-authored with Petr Marusenko) was published by Chess Stars in 2014.

 In a more minor capacity, he and Vladimir Akopian are noted for their attempts at reviving the Spielmann Variation (4.Qb3) of the Nimzo-Indian Defence, but have not met with any real success.

 Personal life

 In 2001, Russian player and chess journalist Evgeny Atarov reported that Malaniuk was severely ill and was undergoing a number of surgical operations, the funding of which had become a cause for concern.
-Thankfully, Malaniuk got better and was able to resume his chess activities, even though his ailing health was making it difficult for him to play consistently.
+Malaniuk got better and was able to resume his chess activities, even though his ailing health was making it difficult for him to play consistently.